gbumanzordev/gbumanzordev/README.md

 My name is Gerson Umanzor and I'm from El Salvador 💙.

-🔭 I'm currently working at Applaudo Studios as an Angular Developer.
+🔭 I'm currently working at Applaudo Studios as a Frontend Developer.

 🌱 I’m currently learning Laravel and NestJS.
 I love reading articles and learning new stuff.
 You can check my repository collection and if you have suggestions make sure to leave comments or contact me.